INFAS Fellowship Programs

 INFAS has helped develop two recent pilot graduate fellowship programs through partnerships with the Intertribal Agriculture Council (IAC) and the Carver Integrative Sustainability Center (CISC) of Tuskegee University's College of Agriculture, Environment and Nutrition Sciences

-The 2023-24 academic year will the second year for the Tuskegee-INFAS CISC Historically Black Colleges and Universities (HBCU) Fellowship.
-We welcomed 6 fellows and 11 honorees from HBCUs who are pursuing degrees in food systems, agriculture, natural resources and related fields.
+The 2024-25 academic year will the third year for the Tuskegee-INFAS CISC Historically Black Colleges and Universities (HBCU) Fellowship.
+We welcomed 8 fellows and 10 honorees from HBCUs who are pursuing degrees in food systems, agriculture, natural resources and related fields.

 IAC-INFAS Tribal Fellowship Program Tuskegee-INFAS CISC HBCU Fellowship Program